wtnerb/Lab07-Generic-Collections/readme.md

 ## Directions
 Create a custom generic collection named `Deck<T>`.
 Your Generic collection should hold Cards.
-(You will need to create a custom Card class) The methods within your Deck<T> class should contain at minimum:
+(You will need to create a custom Card class) You Cards should contain an Enum of the different card suites.
+The methods within your Deck<T> class should contain at minimum:
 1. Add
 2. Remove
 3. Shuffle
 	- The shuffle logic will randomize the index of each of the items in the generic Deck<T> object

 Your `Program.cs` Main method should demonstrate:
 1. the instantiation of the generic collection.